 Flipout is all about having fun trampolining in a safe indoor environment.
 The team even offer special sensory-friendly sessions for those living with a disability.
 It’s a place where individuals, groups and their carers can have fun, get fit and further develop social relationships and confidence.

-Quiet and secluded, yet close to everything, these friendly and affordable chalets are an accessible place to stay.
+Quiet and secluded, yet close to everything, Mandurah Ocean Marina Chalets are an accessible and affordable place to stay.
 The special purpose-built chalets can sleep up to 4 people and come with everything you need for a relaxing stay in Mandurah.

 Accessible-friendly places to dine